Thanksgiving Salad (with Pomegranate, Pear, Pecan + Brie)

 • 8 ounces Brie, thinly sliced and cut into 1-inch pieces

-• Seeds from 1 large pomegranate
+• Seeds from 1 large pomegranate, (about 2 cups)

 • 1 ½ cups pecan halves, toasted